Melissa Croteau Image

 Global Cinema, Film and Aesthetic Theory, Japanese Cinema, Indian Cinema, Screen Shakespeares, Critical Theory

-Prof. Croteau has taught at a dozen institutions of higher education over the past twenty-five years, including all levels of the California state system (UC, Cal State, and community college).
+Prof. Croteau has taught at a dozen institutions of higher education over the past twenty-eight years, including all levels of the California state system (UC, Cal State, and community college).
 She also has taught at a number of private universities and colleges, such as Woodbury University, Geneva College, and Biola University.
 She has been teaching at CBU since 2008.

 PUBLICATIONS